nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 # Maintenance (Contributors only)
 If there is a new update released, you should simply be able to run generate_sources.py in the sources directory.
 Eventually, the fingerprint for the certificate that was used to sign the jwt will also need to be changed out once it expires.

-TODO: Add in automatic updates by polling that metafile periodically.
+TODO: Add in automatic updates by polling that metafile, RuneLite, and HDOS releases periodically.

 based on the work done in https://github.com/TormStorm/jagex-launcher-linux